linhntaim/laravel-starter/README.md

 #### APP_LOCALE_SUPPORTED

-Locales that application supports.
+Locales that the application supports.

 Value is locales in ISO 639-1 format separated by comma.

 #### LOG_CHANNEL

-How application write logs.
+How the application writes logs.

-Default value is `daily` which tell application to write one log file per day.
+Default value is `daily` which tells the application to write one log file per day.

 #### DB_*

-Setup default database connection.
+Setup the default database connection.

-For multi-bytes character stored in Unicode format, the database connection should use `utf8mb4` for encoding:
+For multi-bytes characters stored in Unicode format, the database connection should use `utf8mb4` for encoding:

 ```
 DB_CHARSET=utf8mb4